The serial killer isn’t on trial… He’s on the jury…

 Go behind the scenes on a complicated and thrilling murder trial with Thirteen.
 Dig up hideous truths and undue torment caused by serial Killer, Joshua Kane, on a high profile case where he sits on the jury.
 Follow Eddie Flynn on his journey to prove Robert Solomon’s (Bobby) innocence and unravel mysteries about members of the jury bench.

 One of the many great things about this novel is the fact you get perspectives from both characters.
 Why is Kane murdering all these innocent people?
 Will Eddie Flynn be able to crack the case?
-I loved following both characters point of views with snappy, short chapters with enough depth to understand both sides stories.
+I loved following both character’s points of view with snappy, short chapters with enough depth to understand both sides of the story.

 Kane is your typical notorious serial killer.
 He’s incredibly smart and has evaded capture for many years.
-Without a shadow of a doubt, he is a complete psychopath which, I suppose, it to be expected.
+Without a shadow of a doubt, he is a complete psychopath which, I suppose, is to be expected.
 Whilst his experiences can seem far-fetched, it helps provide the book with an extra layer of ‘thrill’.
 Most of his chapters show how excited he is by the prospect of ‘the kill’.
-He wants his victims to be high-profile and in ways wants to be discovered.
+He wants his victims to be high-profile and in some ways, he wants to be discovered.
 He’s grotesque in his methods and his sections can often leave your stomach in knots.